getchip/PocketCHIP-Docs/source/includes/_welcome-to-pocketchip.md

 ![Shot of PocketCHIP front-on](TKTKT.jpg)

-## Start PocketC.H.I.P.
+## Get Started

 ![PocketCHIP with HOME button highlighted]()

 Turn on PocketC.H.I.P. by holding down the HOME button, located at the bottom, middle of the device.

-Your PocketC.H.I.P. will load , you will see a 3x2 grid of the default applications.
-To load one of the applications use your finger or stylus and tap it.
+Your PocketC.H.I.P. take a moment to boot and then you will see a 3x2 grid of default applications.
+Use your finger or stylus to tap on the application you want to use.